-FG says Anambra election must hold, may impose State of Emergency
+FG says Anambra election must hold, may impose state of emergency

 “So, what I’m saying in essence, no possibility is ruled out by the government in terms of ensuring the sanctity of our democratic order, in terms of ensuring that our election in Anambra holds

-“And you cannot out rule possibilities inclusive of the possibility of declaration of state of emergency where it is established, in essence, that there is a failure on the part of the state government to ensure the sanctity of security of lives, properties, and democratic order.
+“And you cannot out rule possibilities inclusive of the possibility of a declaration of a state of emergency where it is established, in essence, that there is a failure on the part of the state government to ensure the sanctity of security of lives, properties and democratic order.

 “So, our position as a government is; election is going to hold, necessary security in terms of democratic order most certainly prevails for the purpose of this election.’’